Welcome to today's edition of the Rush 24-7 podcast.

 Bin Laden has become an environmentalist.

-Uh then he says in the in the new recording, Bin Laden said Noam Chomsky, the U.S. academic and political commentator was correct when he compared U.S. US policies to those of the mafia.
+Then he says in the new recording, bin Laden said Noam Chomsky, the U.S. academic and political commentator, was correct when he compared U.S. policies to those of the mafia.

-We don't the only thing why didn't he cite Sololinsky?
+The only thing, why didn't he cite Saul Olinski?

-I mean, more people probably know who Sololinsky is now than anyway.
+I mean, more people probably know who Saul Olinski is now than anyway.

 We should try to get rid of this currency as early as possible.